vijitdua/vijitdua/README.md

 ## 🚀 About Me

-I'm Vijit, a CS student at UC Davis with a side quest in entrepreneurship.
+I'm Vijit Dua, a builder, developer, & change catalyst.
 I'm all about blending coding with my dream to kick off something cool on my own.
+You can learn more about me [here](https://vijitdua.com/about).

+Most of my good projects are closed sourced, but you can use them / check them out on my [website](https://vijitdua.com/projects#live).
-My tech stack includes JavaScript, Express.js, React.js, Python, PyTorch, Java and more.
-You can check out some of my projects right here on GitHub!
-[More About Me](https://vijitdua.com/)
+And you can check out my open source projects right here on GitHub!

 ## 🛠️ Skills

+- **Languages:** JavaScript (Node), TypeScript, C++, C, Python, Java
-- **Frameworks & Tools:** React.js, React Native, Expo, Express.js, FastAPI, Django, Material UI, HTML, CSS
+- **Frameworks & Tools:** Next.js, React.js, React Native, Expo, Express.js, FastAPI, Django, Material UI, HTML, CSS
-- **Languages:** JavaScript/Node.js, TypeScript, C++, C, Python, Java
 - **Machine Learning:** PyTorch
-- **Databases:** PostgreSQL, MySQL, Sequalize, MongoDB, SQLite, FireStore
+- **Databases:** PostgreSQL, MySQL, Sequalize (ORM), MongoDB, SQLite, FireStore
 - **Dev.
-Ops:** Git, GitHub, Docker, GitHub CI / CD,  AWS (EC2 & Cognito), Firebase, NGINX, Cloudflare
+Ops:** Docker, Kubernetes, Git, GitHub (with CI / CD actions),  AWS (EC2 & Cognito), Digital Ocean, Google Firebase, NGINX, Cloudflare
-- **Creative Suite:** DaVinci Resolve | Ableton | Gimp
+- **Creative Suite:** DaVinci Resolve* | Ableton | Gimp

+ _*I briefly considered going into media production during covid, reverted back to CS but still do it as a passion :)_

 ## 💡 Interests

 When I'm not buried in code, I'm:
+- 🏃‍♂️ Biking the trails, hitting the pavement on my runs, or frequenting the gym to stay fit
+- 👥
 - 🎥 Creating and editing videos for my [YouTube channel](https://youtube.com/@vijitdua)
 - 🎶 Occasionally dabbling in music production with Ableton
-- 🏃‍♂️ Running the trails or hitting the gym to stay fit
-- 🎮 Wielding lightsabers in BeatSaber, hopping onto population one, flying away in Rocket League, or exploring other (primarily VR, MacOS, or game-porting / Whisky - MacOS) games.
+- 🎮 (Rarely, but sometimes) Wielding lightsabers in BeatSaber, hopping onto population one, flying away in Rocket League, or exploring other (primarily VR, MacOS, or game-porting / Whisky - MacOS) games.

 Feel free to fork or star my projects if you find them interesting.
 Happy coding! 🌟